 Talent dispensing cell recovery solution into each well.

-Talent placing the plate into a 4 degrees Celsius refrigerator.
+Talent placing the plate on ice.

 Using a pipette, gently collect the organoid suspension and transfer it into a microcentrifuge tube [1].
 Centrifuge the tube at 150 g for 3 minutes [2], then carefully remove the supernatant [3].